All you need to know about GDPR

 One of the key features of the regulation is that even though it is an EU directive, GDPR ‘applies to all companies processing the personal data of data subjects residing in the Union, regardless of the company’s location.’
 This means even those companies based in the USA (or Britain after Brexit), who do not answer directly to EU law, will need to comply if their clients reside in the EU.

-Marketing commentators have been following the developments of GDPR, and early this year the regulation featured high on many lists of ‘things to watch’ in 2018.
+Marketing commentators have been following the developments of GDPR.
+Early this year the regulation featured high on many lists of ‘things to watch’ in 2018.
 Here at OTB we quoted The Drum as saying that ‘Friday 25 May 2018 will be a date etched in the history of digital advertising’ and ‘while the likes of Amazon, Google and Facebook are sitting quite pretty with tens of millions of registered users, the opposite is true for the swathes of ad tech businesses most people have never heard of.’

 Know where to find the information you need

 The Information Commissioner’s Office, the UK’s ‘independent authority set up to uphold information rights in the public interest,’ has provided a helpful guide to explain ‘the provisions of the GDPR to help organisations comply with its requirements.’
 The guide is designed as a living document.
 It will frequently be updated and expanded in a bid to provide the most up-to-date information available.